meilisearch/documentation/reference/features/settings.md

 <CodeSamples id="settings_guide_ranking_rules_1" />

-With the settings in the example above, documents will be sorted by number of typos first.
-If too many documents have the same number of typos, the `words` rule will be applied.
+With the settings in the example above, documents will be sorted by decreasing number of matched query terms first.
+If too many documents have the same query terms, the `typo` rule will be applied.
 This operation will be repeated with the next rules until the requested number of documents has been reached (default: 20).

 ## Searchable attributes